 9. Engage in More Interactive Play With Your Dog

 Our dogs love playing with us, and engaging in interactive play is one of the easiest ways to keep them mentally stimulated.
 And I know play seems awfully basic, but it’s easy to underestimate just how important play is for our dogs.
 Recent studies have found that the more play a dog engages in the less likely they are to suffer from behavioral issues.

 Interactive play is when you actively engage with your dog.
 Playing a game of tug or fetch is interactive play, and those sorts of games help tremendously when it comes to giving your dog more mental stimulation.
 And any of those fun games will help strengthen your bond.
 Tug is my favorite game to play because it’s great physical exercise, it’s a lot of fun, and it helps our dogs work on their impulse control.

 10. Play the Shell Game With Your Dog

 Do you know what the shell game is?
 It’s a game where you hide a treat under one of 3 identical containers, and then you shuffle them around letting the participant choose the correct container.

-To play with your dog let them watch as you place a treat under one of the cups.
+To play the shell game with your dog you let them watch as you place a treat under one of the cups.
 Shuffle them around and then encourage them to ‘find the treat.’
 The shell game will give your dog more mental stimulation, and it’s an easy way to help them work on their problem solving skills.

 This post contains affiliate links, if you make a purchase I’ll earn a small commission.